 All clinical interactions have emotional as well as informational elements.
 The exploration of a patient’s previous experiences may add invaluable information or insight to the conversation, as certain experiences, such as having been a caregiver for a dying family member, increase the patient’s readiness to have his or her own end-of-life discussions.
 Effective communication requires that clinicians recognize their own emotions in addition to those of patients and families.
 Likewise, communication has verbal and nonverbal components and it is important to recognize and respond to nonverbal cues in addition to listening for verbal ones and eliciting concerns.
 Respect and empathy are paramount, and both can be expressed verbally or nonverbally in very little time.
 In contrast to entering a room looking at the chart instead of the patient, the simple gesture of making introductions to everyone present speaks volumes as one begins the clinical relationship.

 While each encounter between clinician, patient, and family will be unique, there are basic communication skills that may facilitate difficult conversations.
 Open-ended questions promote greater understanding and are used to start the “Ask-Tell-Ask” approach, which lends itself to almost any clinical interaction (Back et al, 2008).
-When first communicating with a patient about a particular issue, such as diagnosis or prognosis, start by asking what the patient understands about her illness.
-After ...
+When first communicating with a patient about a particular issue, such as diagnosis or prognosis, start by asking what the patient understands about ...